 Emergency department at Royal Derby Hospital

-We currently have restrictions on visitors, so where possible, only the patient should attend, unless the patient requires support under the Mental Capacity Act, assistance with communication or other essential support.
+Where possible, only the patient should attend, unless the patient requires support under the Mental Capacity Act, assistance with communication or other essential support, due to space available in the department.

 Please note that you may now see body-worn video cameras being worn by designated clinical members of staff in A&E, in order to keep everyone safe in the department.
 Find out more about this below.

-We work closely with ambulance teams from East Midlands and West Midlands Ambulance Services, and staff from other wards in the hospital, to ensure patients are seen, treated and either discharged home or admitted within four hours – the national target time for each patient.
+We work closely with ambulance teams from East Midlands and West Midlands Ambulance Services, and staff from other wards in the hospital, to support patients to be seen, treated and either discharged home or admitted within four hours – the national target time for each patient.

 In May 2015, we were named the national winner of the CHKS 'Excellence in A&E' award.
 Judges said they were “impressed by the Trust’s clear focus on patient experience and their ability to demonstrate compassionate care and good outcomes”.